What is a Jade Plant? The common jade plant is Crassula argentea also known as Crassula ovata.

 Jade plants growing in a fast-draining potting soil need water sooner than a jade growing in “heavier” soil.

-If you plant Jade outdoors in a pot, watering every 10-14 days should be fine.
+If you grow Jade outdoors in a pot, watering every 10-14 days should be fine.
 Leaves should be plump.
 When leaves become a little think and wrinkly it is time to water.

 Listen to your plant.
 What is it is telling you.